MichaelRCruz/vue-date-picker/README.md

 ## vue-date-picker

-This is a date picker that only allows a certain range of dates to choose from.
-For this specific application, it's a range of two years, i.e., one full year preceding today's date and one full year following today's date.
-The chosen date is displayed in a generic form-field as a string, but the user's selected date object is still available for use in any programatic way.
+This is your basic date-picker application.
+You can hard code the range of dates in which you would like to allow the user to choose from.
+When the date is selected, the date is available as an object for any other perceivable use.

 #### Installation Instructions